xNaCly/dotfiles/Readme.md

 Each i3 reload applies a different wallpaper + a colorscheme based on it using [pywal](https://github.com/dylanaraps/pywal) to create and set wallpapers.
-This script includes a wallpaper selector made with rofi in dmenu mode.
+This script includes a wallpaper selector made with dmenu.

 ## Screenshots: